Dynamsoft/barcode-reader-javascript/README.md

 Build Dynamsoft Barcode Reader 6.4.1 to JS(webassembly) version.

-Combine the normal and mobile version into one.
+Combine the normal and the mobile version into one.

 ### 6.3.0.2